PurushotamSharma/Backup_Shell_Script/README.md

-# Script for  Daily, Weekly, and Monthly Backup
+# Script for  Daily, Weekly, and Monthly Backups

 ## Overview